 4) Review high school textbooks (especially in Mathematics).
 Many of the concepts covered on the Test of Academic Proficiency are taught primarily at the high school level.

 5) Seek help from a tutor.
 Ask a former teacher, friend or acquaintance with exceptionally strong skills in the given area in which you need help.
 Share with them the results of your diagnostic test and then work with them through an ACT of Commercial ILTS Prep Book.

 7) Watch for workshops designed specifically on preparing for the Test of Academic Proficiency.
 Northern Illinois University College of Education provides students with one-on-one tutoring and workshop assistance to prepare for the Test of Academic Proficiency and the Assessment of Professional Teaching exam.
-The tutoring sessions and workshops are held throughout the year in the Learning Center (The Learning Center – College of Education, Gabel Hall, Room 8.
-(815) 753-1241, email@example.com).
+The tutoring sessions and workshops are held throughout the year in the Learning Center.
+The Learning Center is located in Gabel Hall, Room 8.
+You may also reach them by calling (815) 753-1241 or emailingthem at firstname.lastname@example.org.

 8) Utilize other online skill building resources.
 There are numerous online resources designed to help build your reading comprehension, language arts, math, and writing skills.
 Some of these resources include:

 e.
-Purdue Online Writing Lab (http://owl.english.purdue.edu/handouts).
+Purdue Online Writing Lab.
 This site contains handouts and online quizzes on a variety of writing topics such as the writing process, grammar, punctuation, spelling, and essay writing.

 REMEMBER THAT EFFECTIVE PREPARATION WILL REQUIRE SEVERAL HOURS A WEEK FOR MULTIPLE WEEKS.